pisilinux/playground/narcisse/Optimus/Readme.txt

 *** Building a package ***

-In order to build a package from this repo, you will need those steps:
+In order to build a package from this repo, you will need to do those steps:

 1- You need a raw link of pspec.xml file for that package.
 Open pspec.xml file of that package on browser, click "Raw" button on the page and copy the address from the adress bar.